HIDDEN ROAD INITIATIVE

 Hidden Road Initiative

-The Henry Keledjian Service Program aims to empower university and college students from Armenia and Artsakh’s border villages to initiate and execute community development projects in their villages, by identifying pressing issues and coming up with sustainable solutions.
-The program is fully funded by a memorial fund, established by Henry Keledjian's family in honor of his lifelong commitment to education and the Armenian community.
+The Scholar Service Program aims to empower university and college students from Armenia and Artsakh’s border villages to initiate and execute community development projects in their villages, by identifying pressing issues and coming up with sustainable solutions.
+The program began as the Henry Keledjian Service Program in 2021 by a memorial fund, established by Henry Keledjian's family in honor of his lifelong commitment to education and the Armenian community.
+From 2022 it is funded by the fundraising efforts of HRI’s university chapters.

 About Henry Keledjian